 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the living room area, vented directly through the wall and a second gas fire in the sitting room within a former fireplace.
+There is an enclosed solid fuel stove burner within the living room.
 Internal decorations Visually inspected.
-Wallpaper and paint with some timber panel linings in places.
+Wallpaper and paint with some textured plaster coatings in places.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the fuse box located in the under stair cupboard.
+Electricity appears to be from the mains supply with the meter and consumer unit located in bedroom three.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from a private LPG supply with bulk storage tank located in the garden.